HoundStir1007/g9-cd-archiver/Pass_the_Baton/Pass_the_Baton/readme.txt

 *   The script automatically detects your operating system and adapts to platform-specific needs.
 *   It uses standard `git` commands (`add`, `commit`, `push`) with special handling for Windows when needed.
-*   It interacts with two files in your project root:
+*   It maintains a single file in your project root:
-    *   `baton.md`: The main hand-off file, updated each time the script runs.
-    *   `baton_archive.md`: Stores the history of previous `baton.md` contents.
+    *   `baton.md`: A scroll-like document where new entries are prepended at the top, with the newest entries first (like a blog or newsreel).
 *   If `baton.md` doesn't exist in your project root when the script first runs, it will be created using the `baton_template.md` from this folder.
 *   The script handles path differences between operating systems automatically.

+## Scroll Format (NEW)

+*   Each time you run the script, a new entry is added at the TOP of the baton.md file
+*   Entries are separated by horizontal lines and timestamps
+*   This creates a reverse-chronological record of all sessions
+*   No separate archive file is needed since all history is preserved in one file
+*   You can quickly see recent activity first, then scroll down for older entries

 ## Platform-Specific Features